Gizmodiat/AMANDE/README.md

 # Automated Mendelian rAndomization aND bayEsian colocalization (AMANDE)
 AMANDE performs automated Mendelian randomizations, Bayesian colocalizations and horizontal pleiotropy detections from genetic association studies.
 AMANDE uses eQTLGen, GTEx V8 and INTERVAL as exposures and Genome-Wide association studies (GWAS) as outomes to perform analysis from a list of exposures (genes or proteins).
-Instrumental variables (IVs) pruning and harmonizations for alleles are performed automatically.
+Instrumental variables (IVs) pruning for Mendelian randomizations and harmonizations for alleles are performed automatically.
 AMANDE is designed for **hg19/build37**.
 _(tested with Ubuntu 20.04.2 LTS, R version 4.1.0 and python2.7)_